-See example to attach to your exhibit on page 44.
+EXAMPLE TO ATTACH TO YOUR EXHIBIT:

+Class Description

+Name: Chris Clover County: Clover County Age: 10

+Field Experience, Study or Observations: I attended a 4-H workshop where we put out a food plot and then made turkey calls.
+We played a game about attracting turkeys.
+Sometimes we acted like a female to draw in a tom turkey.
+Sometimes we acted like a lost baby turkey to call in a whole flock.
+I was able to use my turkey call and play the game successfully.
+While I've never turkey hunted in person, I went online to research more turkey calls.
+I hope to turkey hunt someday and I want to use a box call to hunt fall turkeys.

+Credits/Source: Information was obtained from Nebraska Game & Parks website.

-Class # Class Description D347001 Shooting Aid or Accessory - any item which helps the shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design or plans you adapted, what the item is and what it is used for.
-D347002 Storage Case - an item with the purpose to safely hold a firearm, bow, ammunition and/or arrows.
+D347001 Shooting Aid or Accessory - any item which helps the shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design or plans you adapted, what the item is and what it is used for.
+D347002 Storage Case - an item with the purpose to safely hold a firearm, bow, ammunition and the same English and Control of the design of the same of the and/or arrows.
 Examples: soft sided shotgun case, quivers, firearm safe.
 Include your design or plans you adapted.
 Explain how the storage case is used.

 D347003 Practice Game or Activity - invent or adapt an activity to practice or teach a project skill.
-Include pictures of youth playing the game, testimonials from 4-H members who played the game, what skill is being worked on and directions for the game.
-Explain D247004 how you came up with the game or adapted it to fit the needs of your group members.
-D347004 Science, Engineering, Technology Advancements of Shooting Sports, Conserva- tion, or Wildlife Essay or Display - Choose a specific area of shooting sports and share how it has advanced - include a timeline and photos or illustrations.
+Include pictures of youth playing the game, testimonials from youth who played the game, what skill is being worked on and directions for the game.
+Explain how you came up with the game or adapted it to fit the needs of your group members.

+D347004 Science, Engineering, Technology Advancements of Shooting Sports, Conserva-

+O4 Science, Engineering, Technology Advancements of Shooting Sports, Conservation or Wildlife Essay or Display - Choose a specific area of shooting sports and share how it has advanced - include a timeline and photos or illustrations.
 Keep your topic narrow and manageable.
-Essays are limited to 1,000 words and should be on 8-1/2-inch x 11 inch paper.
+Essays are limited to 1,000 words and should be on 8.5-inch x 11 inch paper.
 Information can be exhibited in a report folder or binder.

-D347005 Healthy Lifestyles Plan - include a shooter's (hiker's, camper's, angler's) diet and D347 003 exercise plan, and how the 4-H member will benefit or improve from following the plan.
+D347005 Healthy Lifestyles Plan - include a shooter's (hiker's, camper's, angler's) diet and exercise plan and how the 4-H member will benefit or improve from following the plan.
 Ideally, the 4-H member would follow the plan and include some journal entries about adaptations or improvements made while following the plan.

-D347006 Citizenship/Leadership Project - share a display on a citizenship project or leadership project the 4-H member took on individually, or with a group, to improve some aspect related to 4-H Shooting Sports, Conservation or Wildlife.
-Examples could be range development, conservation planting to attract wildlife, a camp, or 4-H recruitment event.
+D347006 Citizenship/Leadership Project - share a display on a citizenship project or leadership project the 4-H member took on individually or with a group, to improve some aspect related to 4-H Shooting Sports, Conservation or Wildlife.
+Examples could be range development, conservation planting to attract wildlife, a camp or 4-H recruitment event.
 Include who benefited from the project, what the 4-H member's role was and any results.

 D347007 Career Development/College Essay, Interview or Display - research opportunities for careers related to this area or opportunities for college majors or college activities to help discover using project skills beyond a person's 4-H career.
-Essays are limited to 1,000 words and should be on 8-1/2-inch x 11-inch paper.
-Interviews need to include a picture of the interviewee in their work setting, questions asked and a
+Essays are limited to 1,000 words and should be on 8.5-inch x 11-inch paper.
+Interviews need to include a picture of the interviewee in their work setting, questions asked and a transcript of answers.